beeman/dnschanged/README.md

 # dnschanged

-Work in progress! - a system that monitors DNS updates
+Work in progress! - a system that monitors DNS updates based on the mean.io stack

 ## License
 (The MIT License)